-Note 5: If the public company submits fund financing based on each transaction for a resolution by the Board of Directors in accordance with Article 14(1) of Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, although the funds have not been allocated, the amount approved by the board shall be included in the ending balance of loans of funds in the announcement to reflect the risk that the company has under taken.
-However, if the loans of funds are repaid, the balance of the repayment shall be disclosed to reflect the adjustment of risk.
-If the public company authorizes the chairman of the board to allocate the loans of funds within particular amounts (authorized limits) and repaid over several installantees in a year according to the resolution of the board of directors in accordance with Articles 14(2) of Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, the company shall still disclose the amount approved by the board of directors.
+Note 5: If the public company submits fund financing based on each transaction for a resolution by the Board of Directors in accordance with Article 14(1) of Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, although the funds have not been allocated, the amount approved by the board shall be included in the ending balance of loans of funds or replect the risk that the company has undertaken.
+However, if the boars of funds are repaid, the balance of the repayment shall be disclosed to reflect the adjustment of risk.
+If the public company authorizes the chairman of the board to allocate the boars of funds within particular amounts (authorized limits) and repaid over several installments in a year according to the resolution of the board of directors in accordance with Articles 14(2) of Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, the company shall still disclose the amount approved by the board of directors.
 Although the funds will be repaid afterwards, in the consideration of the possibilities of re-loan, the company shall still disclose the amount approved by the board of directors.

-Note 6: The amount is based on foreign currency, please refer the spot exchange rate on financial statement date.
+Note 6: The amount is based on exchange rate at the reporting day

-- (vi) Disposal of individual real estate with amount exceeding NT\$300 million or 20% of the capital: None - (vii) Related-party transactions for purchases and sales with amounts exceeding NT\$100 million or 20% of the capital:
+(vii) Related-party transactions for purchases and sales with amounts exceeding NT\$100 million or 20% of the capital:

-Trans det Transaction differentfr s with terms com others Notes/accor Name of company Counter- party Nature of relationship Purchase/Sale Amount Percentage of total purchases/sales Payment terms Unit price Payment terms Ending balance Percentage of total notes/accounts receivable (payable) Note Kunshan Giantplus Optronics Display Tech Co., Ltd. The Company The parent company (Sale) (1,243,157) (88) % 60 Days · 768,539 100% The Company TOPPAN The company's parent company (Sale) (547,411) (5) % 45 Days - 155,687 9%
+Transaction details Transactions with terms different from others Notes/accounts receivable (payable) Percentage of Percentage of total notes/accounts Name of Nature of Purchase/ total Payment Payment Ending receivable company Counter party relationship Sale Amount purchases/sales terms Unit price terms balance (payable) Giantplus Optronics Display TechCo., Ltd. The parent company (Sale) (1,243,157) (88) % 60 Days - 768,539 100% The Company TOPPAN The company's parent company (Sale) (547,411) (5) % 45 Days - 155,687 9%